Skip to content

 North Star Air BnB - Technology Company

-The North Star: Booked rooms
+The North Star goal: Booked rooms

 Why it works: Booked rooms directly result in revenue.
 Success is proof that they demonstrated value to the customers (those listing their rooms AND those booking them).
 No matter what they're investing in, whether marketing or UX improvements, they can draw a line from them to the North Star.
 And, of course, it's easily measurable.